-The management assessed that the fair value of Trade and other receivables, Non-current receivables as well as Trade and other payables approximate their carrying amounts largely due to the short-term maturities of these instruments.
+The management assessed that the fair value of Trade and other receivables as well as Trade and other payables approximate their carrying amounts largely due to the short-term maturities of these instruments.
 Fair values of Other current financial assets are based on price quotations at reporting date.